google/EarlGrey/docs/install-and-run.md

 #### Step 2: Add EarlGrey as a framework dependency

-  1. After your test target (for example, *AppFunctionalTests*) is set up, you now need to add EarlGrey as a framework dependency.
+  1. After your test target (for example, *SampleAppTests*) is set up, you now need to add EarlGrey as a framework dependency.
 To do so, add EarlGrey as a dependency to the test target in your `Podfile`.
   2. Because EarlGrey must be embedded within the app under test, we need to add certain Build Phases and Scheme changes to the **Test Target**.
 Copy the [configure_earlgrey_pods.rb](https://github.com/google/EarlGrey/blob/master/Scripts/configure_earlgrey_pods.rb)